 Ask people what comes to mind when they think of orthodontics, and more often than not, it will be some variation on a teenager in awkward metal braces.
-This stereotype is actually wrong on both levels, however!
+This stereotype is wrong on both levels, however!
 Today’s treatment options are more comfortable, stylish, and customizable than ever before.
 Not only that, but orthodontics can benefit patients of all ages, including children.
-In fact, the American Association of Orthodontists actually recommends kids have their first orthodontic evaluation by around the age of 7.
+The American Association of Orthodontists recommends kids have their first orthodontic evaluation by around the age of 7.

 You may wonder why they would need to see an orthodontist so soon, especially when they still have baby teeth and developing mouths.
 When your child has an exam with an experienced orthodontist at an early age, it increases the chance of potential orthodontic issues being caught sooner rather than later.
 This can reduce the risk of them becoming much bigger problems later on in life, which helps prevent any negative impact on their future permanent teeth and bite.
 That’s the power of preventative care!

 At Brilliant Smiles Orthodontics, our team has treated a number of younger patients, and we’ve observed firsthand how starting treatment at the right time can make a huge difference to a child’s overall oral health.
 If you have a child around the age of 7 who is ready for their first orthodontic appointment, we’d love to meet you both and take a look at how their teeth are developing!
 Let’s take a closer look at some of the things Dr. Chiang will be checking for during this initial evaluation.

 Even though baby teeth eventually fall out, they’re still important as placeholders for permanent teeth.
 Where they’re located and when they are lost matters more than you might think.
 These primary teeth also tend to fall out in a fairly specific order, so any significant deviation from that pattern could signify a developmental issue that needs attention.